Share this

 pip install pandas-profiling

 Once installed, you can run a profile against any dataframe.
-Here’s an example of the report returned based upon our dataset -we’ve named this dataframe “data”- that we’re preparing for some machine learning.
+Here’s an example of the report returned based on our dataset – we've named this dataframe “data” – that we’re preparing for some machine learning.

 pandas_profiling.ProfileReport(data)

 In the first section of the report we can learn about the size of our data.
-It is helpful to identify the severity of missing data within the dataframe.
+It's helpful to identify the severity of missing data within the dataframe.
 We also have a summary of the variable types.
-The Warnings section is useful to identify data concerns and potential areas where you might want to do additional processing and engineering.
+The warnings section is useful to identify data concerns and potential areas where you might want to do additional processing and engineering.
 This can include constants, potential date type transformations needed and identification of highly correlated variables.

 The next section will include correlations on the various items in the dataframe.
 Here we can see correlations between schedules and actual data.
 We can also see relationships between wind and capacity as well as offline capacity and scheduled capacity.